Monument to the Great Fire of London: Monument Square

-The Monument stands in Monument Square, formerly known as Monument Yard which was merged into Monument Street in 1911, created as part of the pedestrianisation of Monument Street.
+The Monument stands in Monument Square, formerly known as Monument Yard which was merged into Monument Street in 1911, created as part of the pedestrianisation of Monument Street in 2006 in a £790,000 street improvement scheme.
 It sits on the east side of Fish Street Hill, and extends to Pudding Lane.
 A glass pavilion, designed by Bere Architects, was unveiled on 31 January 2007.